-A person’s breast tissue can sag and be loose for a variety of reasons, and we recommend a breast lift to our patients in Boston as an effective solution to correcting this condition and help our patients achieve a more youthful breast profile.
+A person’s breast tissue can sag and be loose for a variety of reasons, and we recommend a breast lift to our patients as an effective solution to correcting this condition and help our patients achieve a more youthful breast profile.
 There is a marked change in the way your breast looks when you were in your teens until maybe you are in your early 20s compared to what they would look after an additional 10 years especially if you got pregnant or had weight fluctuations.
 Diet and exercise cannot bring back the perky contours of your breasts.

-For our patients in Boston, Dr. Joseph Russo recommends a breast lift to correct sagging breasts.
+Boston breast lift surgeon Dr. Joseph Russo recommends a breast lift to correct sagging breasts.
 A breast lift can achieve this by repositioning both the breast and the areola to a higher and more youthful profile and removing any excess skin.

 After a breast lift procedure, our patients are advised to reduce the number of their activities for the first week after the procedure was done.
 Our patients could experience slight discomfort and pain during the recovery period, but they will be given medications to help alleviate the symptoms.
 Some patients experience mild swelling, breast tenderness, and bruising.
 About a week after the breast lift, our patients are scheduled for a follow-up check-up to remove the dressings and to receive instructions for the proper care of their new breasts.